chuqiao-liang/Blokus-Tiles/README.md

 *
 **

 *
 ***
 *

-Tiles can be picked up and flipped over.
+Note: Tiles can be picked up and flipped over.
 The cells must be connected side-to-side, not on a corner.
 Think of them as rigid, flat pieces of colored plastic (since that is actually what they represent in the game).